maxshine/personal-continuous-integrations/src/customizable_continuous_integration/automations/bigquery_archiver/README.md

    5. arguments
    6. language
    7. return_type
+7. External Table
+   1. project_id
+   2. dataset
+   3. description
+   4. labels
+   5. tags
+   6. schema_fields
+   7. partition_config
+   8. external_data_config

 ## Limitations
 1. The archive / restore leverage the user's GCP credentials to access the Bigquery and GCS resources.
 The user should have the necessary permissions to access the resources.
 2. While restoring the entities having interdependencies, the restoring process only check the completion of the previous task.
 In a case of failed requisites, the dependents will be restored anyway even if they are doomed to fail all the time.
 3. While restoring the entities having interdependencies, the built DAG assumes the interdependencies are one-way that Bigquery has checked this.
+4. When using `skip_restore`, be cautious it may break the DAG of view entities.
+5. Body updating is not yet implemented for functions and stored procedures.

 ## Persistent data versioning
 ### metadata_version (used to track GCP Bigquery metadata changes)